 There are lots of Twitter accounts, even teacher accounts, that I consider SPAM accounts.
 SPAM accounts are those that just share relentlessly without actually interacting with other Twitter users.
 Worse yet are those that will only share things that they have done or are a part of.
 Don’t be like that.

 No one worth their salt cares how many people follow you on Twitter.
 Heck anyone can buy fake Twitter followers.
+I know people who have bought fake followers.
 If you want more followers provide value that people appreciate.
 Point out other’s victories.
 Post other people’s blog posts.
 Find useful tools and resources and share them.
 Interact.
 That’s the most important part, remember it’s called SOCIAL media.
 Be sociable, have fun, be a good friend, not a good network.

 One question I hear from Twitter newbies is how do you follow conversations in Twitter.
 When you click on a Tweet, if people have replied to the Tweet you will see the entire conversation thread.
 I going to post a few other observations under the next picture.